170jini/170jini.github.io/_posts/2024-07-01-Jetpack-Compose-BoxWithConstraints.md

 4. Use the fillMaxSize modifier to make a composable fill the maximum available size.
 5. Use the fillMaxWidth modifier to make a composable fill the maximum available width.

+By using the BoxWithConstraints composable and following these tips, you can create responsive UIs in Jetpack Compose that look and behave correctly on different devices and screen sizes.

+__*Conclusion*__
+The BoxWithConstraints composable is a powerful tool for creating responsive UIs in Jetpack Compose.
+By using the BoxWithConstraints composable and following best practices, you can create UIs that look and behave correctly on different devices and screen sizes.